 In the real estate market, however, most transactions are done among private parties, making it difficult to access good information.
 Contrast that with the stock market, where public companies disclose financial information on a quarterly basis.
 The lack of available financials and limited access to sale prices make it impossible for anyone to nail down an exact market value.
 Even appraisers, with extensive training and the time to conduct research, are able to make only estimates of market value.

 Throughout this website, we cover the most commonly used approaches for valuing investment property.
 Most believe there should be a relationship between income-producing power and price.
-The income capitalization approach is often used to quantify that relationship, most often through direct capitalization calculated as NOI over a cap rate.
+The income capitalization approach is often used to quantify that relationship, most often through direct capitalization calculated as Net Operating Income (NOI) over a cap rate.

 When information about comparable sales is unavailable, or when cash flows are expected to be uneven during a holding period, investors may also want to compute the present value of the expected future cash flows using discounted cash flow (DCF) analysis.